jerryjappinen/bellevue-docs/overview/setup.md

 # Setup and requirements

-Scaffolding a new project with Bellevue is very easy: clone the repository, remove everything you don't need and start writing your global styles, services, models and components.
+Scaffolding a new project with Bellevue is very easy: clone the repository, install dependencies, remove everything you don't need and start writing your global styles, services, models and components.

 **Note:** This project template is **not** a component library.
-While many components are included out of the box, Bellevue is intended as a starting point for your custom application.
-You can choose to write your own components or import any component library you wish as [vendor code](../app/vendor.md).
+While some components are included out of the box, Bellevue is intended as a starting point for your custom application.
+You can choose to write your own components, or import any of the many component libraries you wish as [vendor code](../app/vendor.md).

 **Note:** This project template should **not** be used as a dependency.
-In any practical project, you will want to make minor adjustments to the tooling and your app code will deviate significantly from what's included in the template, so you should not expect to reliably pull updates from `bellevue` in the future.
+In any practical project, you will want to make minor adjustments to the tooling and your app code will deviate significantly from what's included in the template, so you should not expect to reliably pull updates indefinitely from `bellevue` in the future.

 ## Requirements

-1. The Node version defined in [`.nvmrc`](./.nvmrc)
+1. The Node version defined in [.nvmrc](./nvmrc)

-The easiest way to manage node versions is using [nvm](https://github.com/creationix/nvm).
+**Protip:** manage node versions easily with [nvm](https://github.com/creationix/nvm).

 ## Project setup